ggradnig/ngrx-run/README.md

 more difficult to understand at a glance what exactly is going on with the application state when an action is dispatched.

-The **ngrx-reducer-effects** library simplifies effect handling, by treating effects like any other data structure that is returned by the reducer.
+The **ngrx-run** library simplifies effect handling, by treating effects like any other data structure that is returned by the reducer.
 To run a side effect, you just return an **effect description** together with the new state.
 The runtime will take care of running the effect and calls your action creators when events are emitted.
 By treating effects in this way, they become part of the `action -> reducer -> state` loop and work without external configuration